mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 PDA can be created by the `Session.CreateParameterDataAccess(parameterIdentifier)` method and is associated with both the Session and a Parameter.
-More than one PDA can exist within a session as each can used to retrieve values from a different parameter.
+More than one PDA can exist within a session as each pda can be used to retrieve values from a different parameter.

 Methods on the PDA allow you to: